Missouri Cop Who Says He Was Told 'Tone Down Your Gayness' Wins Discrimination Case

 Means testified on Thursday that he did not know Woodland and did not recall attending the event, but she returned on Friday with pictures of them smiling and hugging in the event's photo booth.
 Four jurors who spoke with the St. Louis Post-Dispatch after the trial described those photographs as key evidence.

-The jury foreman, identified only as Juror No. 4, told reporters that the jury wanted to send a message with its verdict.
+The jury foreman, identified only as juror No. 4, told reporters that the jury wanted to send a message with its verdict.

 "If you discriminate you are going to pay a big price," the foreman said.
 "You can't defend the indefensible."